Ashley Emiko

 Self-portraiture is a big part of my practice.
 Working with my own tinana allows me to experiment freely without pressure.
 It’s where I test my whacky ideas, push boundaries, sit with discomfort, and learn what safety, consent, and trust actually feel like from inside the whare.
 That lived wheako directly shapes how I work with others behind the lens.

 Alongside the lens, I like to also refer to myself as a textile romantic.
 Clothing and fashion aside, I work with rope, shibari, and harakeke as practices of trust, care, and presence.
-Fibre holds memory and pūrākau.
-It holds wairua.
-My process is about wairua harvesting, being present enough to feel what’s there and letting yourself open up to honour that.
+Fibre holds memory, pūrākau, and wairua.
+I call my process ‘wairua harvesting’, being present enough to feel what’s there and letting yourself open up to honour that.

-MI run workshops and wānanga, teaching photography, visual storytelling, and creative practice in a grounded, accessible way.
+I run workshops and wānanga, teaching photography, visual storytelling, and creative practice in a grounded, accessible way.
 No gatekeeping, no ego, no bull… just real skills, real kōrero, and hands-on in the mahi learning.

 I take my mahi seriously.
 I show up prepared, present, and real.
 I make work that’s meant to be felt, not just seen.